jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And these are not just big numbers, they are real people.

-One of them was Victor Kittleson, the 29 year old brother of my graduate student, who died from an opioid overdose this past summer.
+One of them was Victor Kittleson, the 29 year-old brother of my graduate student, who died from an opioid overdose this past summer.

 ---